Where To Apply Tretinoin – Ask a Dermatologist

 What Does Tretinoin Do?

-In skincare, tretinoin is used to treat a variety of skin concerns, from acne and dark spots to signs of skin ageing like fine lines, age spots and melasma.
-Tretinoin is considered one of the best anti-ageing creams available – as it boosts collagen production in the skin.
+In skincare, tretinoin is used to treat a variety of skin concerns, from acne vulgaris to signs of skin ageing like fine lines, dark spots and melasma.
+Tretinoin boosts collagen production in the skin and speeds up healthy cell turnover.
+When used consistently, tretinoin can exfoliate dead skin cells, resulting in an even, glowing complexion in as little as 8–12 weeks of treatment.
+[1]

 How To Apply Tretinoin